SOAP request and http request , configuration. from postman, also. SAP BTP training.

 - Original Request: The namespaces

-tag. - Modified Request: The namespace
+soapenvandtemare declared in theEnvelopetag. - Modified Request: The namespace

-is declared directly within theAdd
+p1is declared directly within theAddelement.

 - Original Request: The namespaces